woanware/LogViewer/help.md

 ## Export

-The export functionality exports the current view, so any lines currently visible will be exported.
+The export functionality exports all lines within the current view or the selected lines.
+There is a maximum limit of 10000 lines.
 This functionality is accessed via the list content menu.

 ## Copy Line

 The selected line's contents can be copied to the clipboard via the list context menu.
+There is a maximum limit of 10000 lines